-But then the earth trembled.
+But then the earth shook.

 It was Drogon.